frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/workflows.md

 **Note:**

 - You can set email template for Workflow Actions on each state.
-The template might consist message for users to proceed with the next Workflow Actions.
+The template might consist a message for users to proceed with the next Workflow Actions.
 - Workflow Actions will not be created for transition to optional state.

 ### Video Tutorial